African Burial Ground National Monument: Discovery of site and controversy

 On October 8, 1991, the federal General Services Administration (GSA) announced the discovery of 8 intact burials during an archaeological survey and excavation (which had started in May 1991) for the construction of a new $275 million federal office building planned at 290 Broadway between Reade and Duane streets.
 The building was to be later known as the Ted Weiss Federal Building, named for deceased U.S. Representative Ted Weiss from New York.
 Under section 106 of the National Historic Preservation Act, the federal government is required to identify and assess the historic presence of a site prior to building on the land.
 The agency had done an environmental impact statement (EIS) prior to purchase of the site, but the archaeological survey had predicted that human remains would not be found because of the long history of urban development in that area.

 After the discovery of the first intact burials became publicly known, the African-American community became very concerned.
 With the pressure of construction costs, GSA tried to continue excavation and construction on the site.
-The community believed it was not being sufficiently consulted and that respect was not being given to the nature of the discoveries.
+Members of the community believed it was not being sufficiently consulted and that respect was not being given to the nature of the discoveries.
 They believed that the burial findings required a better archaeological project design for protection and study of the remains.